Skip to main content

 Language Requirements Non-native speakers of English who enroll in the PhD program must take the ESLAT test on arrival at the university and then take any recommended courses based on the exam results.
 In addition, if a student’s advisor believes that his or her technical writing ability needs improvement, the student may be required to undertake remedial work.

-Graduate School Breadth Requirements All doctoral students are required to complete a doctoral minor or graduate/professional certificate.
-Refer to the Graduate School: Breadth Requirement in Doctoral Training policy: https://policy.wisc.edu/library/UW-1200.
+Graduate School Breadth Requirement All doctoral students are required to complete a doctoral minor or graduate/professional certificate.
+Refer to the latest ECE Graduate Handbook for policies around the Breadth Requirements in the Doctoral Program.
 Students are expected to consult with their advisors concerning appropriate breadth requirements.

 Required Courses